nskob/tennisvibes/replit.md

 ## Recent Changes

-### Match Confirmation System (June 23, 2025)
+### Match and Training Confirmation System (June 23, 2025)
-- Implemented Telegram notification system for match confirmations
+- Implemented Telegram notification system for match and training confirmations
-- Added inline keyboard buttons for match approval/rejection in Telegram
+- Added inline keyboard buttons for match/training approval/rejection in Telegram
-- Created match status tracking (pending, confirmed, rejected)
+- Created match and training status tracking (pending, confirmed, rejected)
-- Only confirmed matches now count in user statistics and appear in match lists
+- Only confirmed matches count in user statistics and appear in match lists
 - All notifications for Maria Sokolova redirect to Nikita Skob's Telegram chat
-- Database persistence ensures match data survives server restarts
+- Database persistence ensures match and training data survives server restarts

+### Training and Review System (June 23, 2025)
+- Added comprehensive training session management with trainer selection
+- Implemented star-based review system (1-5 stars) with comments
+- Anonymous review option for privacy
+- Reviews displayed in player profiles with average ratings
+- Last training sessions shown on home page
+- Telegram notifications for training requests with confirmation workflow

 ### Technical Improvements
 - Switched from memory storage to PostgreSQL database with Drizzle ORM